Tony Gray (comics)

+Gray has since refocused on his Conduit feature with new material scheduled for release in Spring 2024.
+In a counter effort to the growing AI trend, 'GlassMonkey Studios' is rebranding as 'Unsocial Media' and Gray has been quoted as saying that he will be producing his comics entirely by traditionally illustrating, coloring, and lettering by hand.

+Since 2022, Gray has announced he will no longer be doing convention appearances.

 Career

 Syndicated Comic Strips

 Gray began his professional career in comics in December 2000 as the writer and creator of Saturday Afternoon, a syndicated daily comic strip.
 The strip featured, Baldoon, an eight-year-old boy who sought relief from his mundane days through adventures in an imaginary world inside a framed photograph.
 The strip also featured the characters Revello, the Clown, Pixie, and Pin.
 The quirky strip is still in production and has developed a niche following.
 Buoyed by the success of Saturday Afternoon, Gray created a second feature called Mick & Me in March 2007.
 The comic featured a younger version of the author and his brother, Mick.
 The feature was realistically rendered and proved difficult to reproduce in the limited spaces allotted to daily newspaper comics.
 Mick & Me never found wide syndication and ceased being produced in 2009.

 The Incredible Conduit

 In August 2009, Gray launched what was to become his most popular feature to date, The Incredible Conduit.
 Originally created as a daily newspaper strip for the CanWest chain of papers in Canada, The Incredible Conduit features the adventures of Raymond Cole, a university student who developed the ability to absorb then project all forms of energy.
 The Incredible Conduit also features Maria Pasqua, an engineering genius who developed The Conduit's suit to assist him in controlling his newfound powers.
 The primary drive for The Conduit and Maria is to find their lab partner who has been missing since the blast that gave Raymond his conduit-like powers.
 The feature was contracted out to Legacy Comics Publishing in 2010 to be published in comic book format.

 In July 2015, Tony Gray contracted actor, Rob Archer (6' 6", 285 lbs), as a 'comic actor; to portray The Conduit in the comic books and at live appearances and signings.
 Archer has appeared in feature films such as 'Kick Ass 2', Pixels' and 'A Christmas Horror Story'.
 He has appeared in many television series including regular roles in 'Lost Girl' and 'Defiance'.